0333 321 3021

 About

-Black History Month is both a time to celebrate and a time to learn about and understand Black history and culture.
+Black History Month is both a time to celebrate and a time to learn about Black history and culture.
 A wide range of events are held celebrating African and Caribbean cultures and histories, including everything from food festivals to music workshops, educational seminars and lectures.
-Black History Month is an opportunity to start conversations about race.
+Black History Month is an opportunity to start conversations about race, and celebrate Black African and Caribbean diverse communities and individuals, each of whom play a fundamental role within British society and history.

 Why is October Black History Month?

+Black History Month began in the US in the 1920s and has been celebrated in the UK since 1987.
 During the Thatcher era, following the Brixton, Tottenham and Toxteth riots, Black Britons were experiencing high levels of marginalisation and racism.
-In response to this, Akyaaba Addai-Sebo, a Ghanaian analyst and activist, who was working as the Special Projects Officer at the Greater London Council co-ordinated the first official Black History Month event on 1st October 1987, with speaker Dr Maulana Karenga, the originator of Kwanzaa.
+In response to this, Akyaaba Addai-Sebo, a Ghanaian analyst and activist who was working as the Special Projects Officer at the Greater London Council, co-ordinated the first official Black History Month event on 1st October 1987 with speaker Dr Maulana Karenga, the originator of Kwanzaa.

 Manchester